 Photos courtesy of Mr J MacKenzie

-Previous Backcountry Surveys have shown aesthetic factors (natural environment/scenery, clear water, peace and solitude) rate ahead of fishery factors - reinforcing the notion that anglers are seeking a remote experience whilst fishing over and above other factors.
-The presence of too many anglers detracts from this experience and thus compromises the quality of the angling experience.
+Previous surveys have shown aesthetic factors (natural environment/scenery, clear water, peace and solitude) rate ahead of fishery factors - reinforcing the notion that anglers are seeking a remote experience while fishing, over and above other factors.
+The presence of too many anglers detracts from this experience.

-Fish and Game has increasingly been questioned about its role in actively managing appropriate levels of angler use to ensure a high quality angling experience is maintained.
-Currently the fishery is managed only on biological factors (abundance and size of trout).
-Restrictions are imposed on the size (trout > 550mm in length must be returned), number of trout allowed to be killed each day (limit = 1), the length of the fishing season (1st October to 30th April), and the fishing methods allowed to be used (spin and fly fishing only).
+Fish & Game has increasingly been questioned about its role in actively managing appropriate levels of angler use to preserve a high-quality angling experience.
+Currently, the fishery is managed only on biological factors (abundance and size of trout).
+Restrictions are imposed on the size (trout over 550mm in length must be returned), the number of trout allowed to be harvested each day (limit of 1), the length of the fishing season ( October 1 to April 30), and the fishing methods allowed to be used (spin and fly fishing only).

-Fish and Game will have a strong presence in the upper Rangitikei this season.
-Non-compliance with the new regulations is an offence under the Conservation Act and subject to a maximum fine of NZ$5,000.00.
+Fish & Game will have a strong presence in the upper Rangitikei this season.
+Non-compliance with the new regulations is an offence under the Conservation Act and is subject to a maximum fine of NZ$5,000.

-It is expected a very short web-based questionnaire will be sent to all of the back country licence holders of which you will be notified of via email, to evaluate their back country experience.
-The provision of an email address will be confidential and is strictly for Fish and Game survey purposes only.
-Entering a false e-mail address or not filling out the survey could hurt your chances in the future to obtain a Backcountry Endorsement.
+It is expected a very short web-based questionnaire will be sent by email to all of the Designated Waters licence holders, to evaluate their Designated Waters experience.
+The provision of an email address will be confidential and is strictly for Fish & Game survey purposes only.
+Entering a false email address or not filling out the survey could hurt your chances in the future to obtain a designated Waters Licence

-Wellington Fish and Game look forward to the co-operation of all anglers and your assistance to help manage this unique fishery for current and future licence holders.
+Wellington Fish & Game staff look forward to cooperation from all anglers and your help in managing this unique fishery for current and future licence holders.

 Further Information (including access): Wellington Fish and Game